fredericoschardong/post-quantum-oidc-oauth2/README.md

 Run `git submodule init` and `git submodule update` to download the required submodules.

-You need to have at least `docker` and `docker-compose` to run our realistic use case.
+You need to have at least `docker` and `docker compose` to run our realistic use case.
 If you want to reproduce the results from our paper locally (i.e. ignoring latency), you need to have `mergecap`, `gnuplot` and `traceroute`.
 Finally, to reproduce our tests in real-world conditions, you will need to rent Amazon EC2 instances (other vendors should work fine) and also have `ssh` installed.

 ## Configure